 Mongolia's mining sector continues to grow strongly, and approximately 90 per cent of Mongolian exports are resources, notably copper, gold and coal.
 Australian companies are well-placed to assist in developing Mongolia's resources, and there is strong commercial interest and investment potential in Mongolia's minerals and energy sector.
 The Oyu Tolgoi copper and gold mine alone is expected to account for as much as 30 per cent of Mongolia's GDP once full commercial ore production starts.

-Bilateral trade between Australia and Mongolia is modest, with two-way merchandise trade totalling $24 million in 2013, down from $45 million in 2011.
+Bilateral trade between Australia and Mongolia is modest, with two-way merchandise trade totalling $18 million in 2015, down from $45 million in 2011.
 This is composed mostly of Australian exports of civil engineering equipment, specialised machinery and parts, pumps for liquids, and other equipment and tools used in Mongolia's mining industry.
-Australia's principal imports from Mongolia are telecom equipment and parts, and medical electro-diagnostic apparatus.
+Australia's principal imports from Mongolia in 2015 were civil engineering equipment ($7m) and minerals ($2.5m).